August 14, 2019

 Too much inequality in society can result in a damaging lack of support for public goods and services, which could disadvantage the rich as well as the poor, according to new research from the University of Exeter Business School, the Institute of Science and Technology Austria (IST Austria) and Harvard University.
 It is published in the journal Nature.

 However, while too much inequality is harmful, the researchers also find that complete equality isn’t always needed either, in order to bring about the greatest benefits to the public.
 Some inequality within groups can actually help to ensure that everyone contributes sufficiently to the group, according to the findings.
 The results could help policy-makers who are responsible for ensuring continuing support for public goods and services such as taxes, healthcare and education.

-The research, including co-first authors Oliver Hauser (University of Exeter) and Christian Hilbe (IST Austria), developed a mathematical theory, which took into account to what extent people with differing incomes and productivities were able to cooperate with one another by measuring their willingness to contribute part of their income to the public good.
+The research, including co-first authors Oliver Hauser (University of Exeter) and Christian Hilbe from the group of Krishnendu Chatterjee (IST Austria), developed a mathematical theory, which took into account to what extent people with differing incomes and productivities were able to cooperate with one another by measuring their willingness to contribute part of their income to the public good.

 They discovered that in a very unequal society, those people with higher incomes were less inclined to contribute their proportional share towards public goods and services.
 This, in turn, also led people on the lowest incomes to contribute less.
 The breakdown of cooperation under high inequality has implications for the funding of essential services for society.